pravopysnyk-ai/seq2seq/README.md

 Then, run the driver function to launch the process.
 You need to have a valid [HuggingFace](https://huggingface.co/) write access token to save your model.

 `trainer.main()`

+## Evaluation

+For evaluation, we used the UNLP 2023 Shared Task, which can be found [here](https://github.com/asivokon/unlp-2023-shared-task).